Kishore Lulla: Eros International

 Lulla has held the position of director at Eros Media World Plc (formerly known as Eros International Plc) since 2005.
 He resigned in 2022 as the Executive Director of Eros International Media Limited since the 28 September 2009, the company listed in BSE as well as NSE stock exchanges.

 As Executive chairman of the Eros Group Kishore, started working for Eros when he was 16.
 He teamed with his father and went to UK.
 He has expanded and popularized Bollywood films in U.K. U.S. and the Middle East and entered newer markets like Latin America, South Korea and America under Lulla Bollywood films.

 Eros Investments

 Eros Investments has recently established collaborations with an artificial intelligence firm, Stability.ai.
 Additionally, they have revealed plans to develop blockchain enterprises in Dubai and have announced a strategic partnership with the Dubai World Trade Centre Authority.
 Kishore's daughter, Ridhima Lulla, launched a virtual universe called Immerso.
 Eros Investments also acquired a 90% stake in DRM company, Ent Global, with plans to let creators and fans to interact directly to purchase, sell and trade various digital assets.

-Contributions to bollywood
+Contributions to Bollywood

 He is the founder of Eros Innovation Bollywood For You (B4U), a music and entertainment platform.
-B4U Movies was hte first 24- hour Bollywood digital satellite and pay TV channel on the British BSkyB platform.
+B4U Movies was the first 24-hour Bollywood digital satellite and pay TV channel on the British BSkyB platform.
 In 2000, The Economist discussed Lulla's goal of globalizing Bollywood.